rcsb/symmetry/symmetry-tools/docs/CeSymm.md

     | --fatcat=file     | Output alignment as FATCAT output
     | --pdb=file        | Output each alignment as a two-model PDB file.
 The argument may be a directory or a formatting string, where "%s" will be replaced with the structure name. [default "%s.cesymm.pdb"]
     | --tsv=file        | Output alignment as tab-separated file
-    | --stats=file      | Output tab-separated file giving alignment statistics, one line per structure [defaults to stdout, unless -q is given]
+-o  | --stats=file      | Output tab-separated file giving alignment statistics, one line per structure [defaults to stdout, unless -q is given]
 -q  | --nostats         | Do not output default statistics to standard out (equivalent to "--stats=/dev/null") -v  | --verbose         | Print detailed output (equivalent to "--tsv=-") -j  | --show3d          | Force jMol display for each structure [default for <10 structures when specified on command line] -J  | --noshow3d        | Disable jMol display [default with --input or for >=10 structures] -t  | --order           | Use TM-Score with order for deciding significance. [default] -T  | --noorder         | Use TM-Score alone for deciding significance.
     | --ordermethod=Class   | Order detection method.
-Can be a full class name or a short class name from the org.biojava3.structure.align.symm.order package. [default SequenceFunctionOrderDetector]
+Can be a full class name or a short class name from the org.biojava.nbio.structure.align.symmetry.internal package. [default SequenceFunctionOrderDetector]
+    | --refinemethod=Class  | Refiner method.
+Can be a full class name or a short class name from the org.biojava.nbio.structure.align.symmetry.internal package. [default Single]
+    | --symmtype=Class      | Symmetry Type.
+Can be a full class name or a short class name from the org.biojava.nbio.structure.align.symmetry.internal package. [default Auto]
     | --pdbfilepath=dir | Download directory for new structures [default temp folder]
     | --pdbdirsplit     | Indicates that --pdbfilepath is split into multiple subdirs, like the ftp site. [default]
     | --nopdbdirsplit   | Indicates that --pdbfilepath should be a single directory.
-    | --threads         | Number of threads
+    | --threads=int     | Number of threads
+    | --maxgapsize=float| This parameter configures the maximum gap size G, that is applied during the AFP extension.
+The larger the value, the longer the calculation time can become, Default value is 30.
+Set to 0 for no limit.
+    | --scoringstrategy=str |   Which scoring function to use: CA_SCORING, SIDE_CHAIN_SCORING, SIDE_CHAIN_ANGLE_SCORING, CA_AND_SIDE_CHAIN_ANGLE_SCORING, or SEQUENCE_CONSERVATION
+    | --winsize=int     | This configures the fragment size m of Aligned Fragment Pairs (AFPs).
+    | --maxrmsd=float   | The maximum RMSD at which to stop alignment optimization. (default: unlimited=99)
+    | --gapopen=float   | Gap opening penalty during alignment optimization [default: 5.0].
+    | --gapextension=float  | Gap extension penalty during alignment optimization [default: 0.5].
+    | --multaxes=bool   | Run iteratively the algorithm to find multiple symmetry levels [default: true].
+    | --opt=bool        | Optimize the resulting symmetry alignment [default: true].
+    | --threshold=float | The symmetry threshold.
+TM-scores above this value will be considered significant results [default: 0.5, interval [0.0,1.0]].
+    | --maxorder=int    | The maximum number of symmetric subunits [default: 8].
+    | --rndseed=int     | The random seed used in optimization, for reproducibility of the results [default: 0].
+    | --minlen=int      | The minimum length, expressed in number of core aligned residues, of a symmetric subunit [default: 15].
+    | --dcutoff=float   | The maximum distance, in A, allowed between any two aligned residue positions [default: 7.0].
     | --scopversion=version | Version of SCOP or SCOPe to use when resolving SCOP identifiers [defaults to latest SCOPe]

 Interactive mode